Derivative Formula and Harnack Inequality for Linear SDEs Driven by L\'evy Processes: Harnack inequality and applications

 Finally, we consider the hyperbounded property and the entropy-cost inequality implied by (\ref{0H3}) and (\ref{0LH'}).
 Let $P$ have an invariant probability measure $\mu$.
 Then $\|\cdot\|_{p\to q}$ stands for the operator norm from $L^p(\mu)$ to $L^q(\mu)$.
 Moreover, for a non-negative measurable function $\Psi$ on $E\times E$, and for $\C(\nu,\mu)$ the class of all couplings of $\mu$ and $\nu$, let be the transportation-cost from $\nu$ to $\mu$ induced by the cost-function $\Psi$.
+The following result can be deduced as in the proof of \cite[Corollary 1.2]{RW} and \cite[Section 2]{W01}.

 \beg{prp} Let $P$ have an invariant probability measure $\mu$. \beg{enumerate}\item[$(1)$] (\ref{0H3}) implies

 \item[$(2)$] Let $P^*$ be the adjoint operator of $P$ in $L^2(\mu)$.
 Then $(\ref{0LH'})$ implies